captjay98/AirBnB_clone/README.md

 # Test files

-All test files are inside the folder tests
+All test files are inside the folder tests.

 # Module